awaistahseen009/SQLGPTFineTuneMaterial/README.md

 SQLGPT is a powerful model designed to generate SQL queries based on your table information and specific questions.
 Simply provide the context of your table, ask a question, and SQLGPT will generate the corresponding SQL query for you.

+### Live
+You can interact with it live here: `https://sqlgpt-hazel.vercel.app/` But as its deployed on huggingface spaces with 1 thread available and its running on CPU so be patient ;) it can take time (secret!! it can take upto 1 min)

 ## Features

 - **SQL Query Generation:** Input table details and your query; the model generates the appropriate SQL command.
-- **Fine-Tuned Model:** The model is fine-tuned on Google's Gemma 2b using the dataset available [here](https://huggingface.co/datasets/b-mc2/sql-create-context) on Hugging Face.
+- **Fine-Tunning:** The model is fine-tuned on Google's Gemma 2b using the dataset available [here](https://huggingface.co/datasets/b-mc2/sql-create-context) on Hugging Face.
 - **Model Availability:** The model is available on both Kaggle and Hugging Face.
+- **Quantization:** The finetunned model is being quantized to 4-bit in GGUF format using llama.cpp

 ## Getting Started